 One possible explanation of why sunflowers came to mean what they do now spans back all the way to Greek mythology.
 The ancient Greek myth of Apollo and Clytie “explains” why sunflowers turn toward the sun — a phenomenon called heliotropism.
 Heliotropism is the behavior of flower buds facing east in the AM and then following the sun as the earth moves throughout the day.
 Side note: Maybe if humans were heliotropic, so many of us East Coasters wouldn’t have to take vitamin D supplements or suffer from Seasonal Effectiveness Disorder.

 Anyway, back to the Greeks: Clytie was a nymph who was in love with Apollo.
 At the beginning of their relationship, Apollo loved her, too, but it was a short-lived romance as he fell for someone else: Leucothoe.
 Enraged with jealousy, Clytie tattled on Leucothoe and Apollo by going to Leucothoe’s father.
 He punished his daughter by ordering her to be buried alive.
 Brutal, right?
 But the tragedy doesn’t end there.
 Clytie thought with Leucothoe out of the way that Apollo would love her again, but Apollo felt Clytie had betrayed him.
-The story goes that Clytie grief, wilted, and slowly died.
+The story goes that Clytie grieved, wilted, and slowly died.

 You might be wondering: What on Earth does this have to do with sunflowers?